kalte0/BMC-CS-151.github.io/labs/Lab05.md

 ## Exercise 1 - Checkstyle

-On Tuesdays class we introduced checkstyle.
-Checkstyle is an open-sourced tool that allows one to easily check whether their code complies with customizable rules.
+<s>On Tuesdays</s> During Monday's (good catch Jude!) class we introduced checkstyle.
+Checkstyle is an open-sourced tool that
+allows one to easily check whether their code complies with customizable rules.

 Your task is to modify `HelloWorld.java` from `lecture08` so that the checkstyle passes.